-Figure 7.
+Figure 9-7.
 POR Recovery

-Computer Operating Properly (COP) Reset The overflow of the COP counter causes an internal reset and sets the COP bit in the SIM reset status register (SRSR) if the COPD bit in the CONFIG-1 register is at logic zero.
-See Computer Operating Properly Module (COP) on page 179. lllegal Opcode Reset The SIM decodes signals from the CPU to detect illegal instructions.
+9.4.2.2 Computer Operating Properly (COP) Reset

+The overflow of the COP counter causes an internal reset and sets the COP bit in the SIM reset status register (SRSR) if the COPD bit in the CONFIG-1 register is at logic zero.

+See Computer Operating Properly (COP) on page 223.

+9.4.2.3 Illegal Opcode Reset

+The SIM decodes signals from the CPU to detect illegal instructions.
 An illegal instruction sets the ILOP bit in the SIM reset status register (SRSR) and causes a reset.

 If the stop enable bit, STOP, in the CONFIG-1 register is logic zero, the SIM treats the STOP instruction as an illegal opcode and causes an illegal opcode reset.

-System Integration Module (SIM)
+9.4.2.4 Illegal Address Reset

-Illegal Address An opcode fetch from an unmapped address generates an illegal Reset address reset.
-The SIM verifies that the CPU is fetching an opcode prior to asserting the ILAD bit in the SIM reset status register (SRSR) and resetting the MCU.
-A data fetch from an unmapped address using indexed addressing and PUL/PSH instructions will also generate an illegal address reset.
+An opcode fetch from an unmapped address generates an illegal address reset.
+The SIM verifies that the CPU is fetching an opcode prior to asserting the ILAD bit in the SIM reset status register SRSR) and resetting the MCU.
+A data fetch from an unmapped address does not generate a reset.
+The SIM actively pulls down the RST pin for all internal reset sources.

-Extra care should be exercised when using this emulation part for development of code to be run in ROM AZ, AB or AS family parts with a smaller memory size, since some legal addresses will become illegal addresses on the smaller ROM memory map device and may, as a result, generate unwanted resets.
+Extra care should be exercised if code in this part has been migrated from older HC08 devices since the illegal address reset specification may be different.
+Also, extra care should be exercised when using this emulation part for development of code to be run in ROM AZ, AB or AS family parts with a smaller memory size since some legal addresses will become illegal addresses on the smaller ROM memory map device and may as a result generate unwanted resets.

-Low-Voltage Inhibit (LVI) Reset
+9.4.2.5 Low-Voltage Inhibit (LVI) Reset

 The low-voltage inhibit module (LVI) asserts its output to the SIM when the V{DD} voltage falls to the V{LVII} voltage.
 The LVI bit in the SIM reset status register (SRSR) is set and a chip reset is asserted if the LVIPWRD and LVIRSTD bits in the CONFIG-1 register are at logic zero.
-The RST pin will be held low until the SIM counts 4096 CGMXCLK cycles after V{DD} rises above V{LVIR}.
+The \overline{RST} pin will be held low until the SIM counts 4096 CGMXCLK cycles after V{DD} rises above V{LVIR} .
 Another sixty-four CGMXCLK cycles later, the CPU is released from reset to allow the reset vector sequence to occur.
-See Low-Voltage Inhibit (LVI) on page 185.
+See Low Voltage Inhibit (LVI) on page 229.

-SIM Counter
+9.5 SIM Counter